benoitlahoz/vue-diod/packages/vue-diod/docs/getting-started/basic-usage.md

 The same abstraction would then return a different implementation, here `CounterByFive`

-## VueDiod
+## Vue DIOD

-VueDiod wraps DIOD bootstrap and methods, and allows components to get instances _via_ the Vue's `inject` method.
-Once VueDiod is configured and `use`d by the application, we can inject the function that will create an instance of our service.
+Vue DIOD wraps DIOD bootstrap and methods, and allows components to get instances _via_ the Vue's `inject` method.
+Once Vue DIOD is configured and `use`d by the application, we can inject the function that will create an instance of our service.
 The return type of `inject([MY_KEY])` is a function that returns the actual instance of the service.